4-6-060 STREET STANDARDS:

 Two means of access and fire sprinklers required for all houses beyond 500'. |

-3. Turnaround Design: The hammerhead turnaround shall have a design approved by the Administrator of the Department of Community and Economic Development and/or designee and Fire and Emergency Services.
+3. Turnaround Design: The hammerhead turnaround shall have a design approved by the Administrator and the Fire Department.
+(Ord.
+5806, 6-20-2016)

 4. Cul-de-Sac Design: Cul-de-sacs shall have a minimum paved and landscaped radius of forty five feet (45') with a right-of-way radius of fifty five feet (55') for the turnaround.
 A landscaped center island with a radius of twenty feet (20') delineated by curbing shall be provided in the cul-de-sac.
+Low impact development best management practices shall be provided in the center island where feasible and consistent with City standard details and the Surface Water Design Manual.
 The landscaping shall be maintained by the homeowners’ association or adjacent property owners.
-The cul-de-sac turnaround shall have a design approved by the Administrator of the Department of Community and Economic Development and/or designee and Fire and Emergency Services.
+The cul-de-sac turnaround shall have a design approved by the Administrator and the Fire Department.
+(Ord.
+5806, 6-20-2016; Ord.
+5828, 12-12-2016)

 5. Secondary Access Requirement: Secondary access for emergency equipment is required when a development of three (3) or more buildings is located more than two hundred feet (200') from a public street.